“Proof-of-stake is solved.”

-But it’s not just proof-of-stake researchers that disagree – in the broader landscape of consensus design, there’s some who believe proof-of-stake is doomed from the start.
+But it’s not just proof-of-stake researchers that disagree – in the broader landscape of consensus design, there are some who believe proof-of-stake is doomed from the start.

 “We basically have a kind of a university-company relationship, so what we generally do is we set up research centers, we embed some IOHK personnel within those research centers, and we subsidize the lab, and then we have some sort of control or influence over the research agenda,” Hoskinson said.

-Responsible for ethereum classic, zencash, as well as cardano itself, according to Hoskinson, these academic partnerships feedback into the IOHK’s cryptocurrency solutions.
+Responsible for Ethereum Classic and Zencash, as well as Cardano itself, according to Hoskinson, these academic partnerships feed back into the IOHK’s cryptocurrency solutions.